jmcoholich/jmcoholich.github.io/content/post/rl_lessons/index.md

 - [Generalized Advantage Estimation](#generalized-advantage-estimation)
 - [Entropy Decay](#entropy-decay)

+Thanks to Elon Musk for helping me proofread and edit this post.

 ### Observation Normalization and Clipping

 In RL, the inputs to the policy and value networks are observations, which can consist of values that differ by orders of magnitude.
 For example, if you are learning a policy to control a robot, your observation could contain joint angles ranging from $ -\frac{\pi}{2} $ to $ \frac{\pi}{2} $ radians and a robot position coordinate that lies between 0 and 1000 meters.
 Normalizing the input space to eliminate this difference in scale leads to more stable training and faster convergence.
 This should be nothing new to those with prior experience training neural networks.

 The two most common methods for preprocessing are standardization and rescaling.
 Standardization refers to subtracting the mean and dividing by the standard deviation of the data so that each dimension approximates a standard normal distribution.
 Rescaling refers to mapping the data to the range $ \left[0, 1\right] $ by subtacting the min and dividing by the range.
+In either case, clipping should also be applied after normalization.
+Neural networks are bad at extrapolation, and outliers can produce unexpected outputs.
+In my work, observations are clipped to $[-5.0, 5.0]$ after standardization.

 In supervised learning, statistics calculated over the training set are used to normalize each sample.
 In RL, this isn't possible because the dataset (consisting of interactions with the environment) is collected online and the statistics change continuously.
 Because of this, you need to calculate an online mean and standard deviation.
 Most RL codebases use an implementation of [Welford's Online Algorithm](https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance#Welford's_online_algorithm) like [this one](https://github.com/DLR-RM/stable-baselines3/blob/master/stable_baselines3/common/running_mean_std.py) from Stable Baselines3.

 This online approach is best when your algorithm needs to work on many different environments.
-Typically, this style of input normalization causes an initial drop in performance as the mean and standard deviation move very early in training due a small sample size and rapid exploration.
+However, it often causes an initial drop in performance (red circle below) as the mean and standard deviation move quickly early in training due a small sample size and rapid exploration.

 ![pic](obs_norm_dip.png)
 <!-- Do this because optimization is much more effective when the different inputs are all the same scale, speeds up learning, and leads to faster convergence.
 Also avoid clipping to get rid of random or unexpected outliers, and because neural networks are bad at extrapolating. -->

-Alternatively, if you have good prior knowledge about the observations space, you can just rescale your data to the range [-1, 1] or [0, 1], like what they do [here](https://github.com/leggedrobotics/legged_gym/blob/dd6a6892e54c4f111a203319c05da8dca9595ae1/legged_gym/envs/base/legged_robot.py#L212).
+Alternatively, if you have good prior knowledge about the bounds of the observations space, you can just rescale your data to the range [-1, 1] or [0, 1], like what they do [here](https://github.com/leggedrobotics/legged_gym/blob/dd6a6892e54c4f111a203319c05da8dca9595ae1/legged_gym/envs/base/legged_robot.py#L212).

 <!-- That way you avoid computing an online mean and the warmup period.
 This may also be more stable wrt random seed, get out of local minima easier -->